Demystifying LLM-as-a-Judge: Analytically Tractable Model for Inference-Time Scaling: Experimental details

-In this Appendix we present additional numerical results for a broader domain of parameters compared to the main text.
+In this Appendix we present additional numerical results for a broader domain of parameters compared to the main text for Bayesian linear regression based model.
 We see that the patterns explained in the main body of the paper is realized in a broad domain of parameters.